Sumilokhande1502/my-portfolio/replit.md

   - Implemented custom animation utilities with delay classes
   - Added Intersection Observer for smooth scroll-based animations
   - Enhanced user experience with professional animation timing and easing
+- **Constants Consolidation**: Eliminated duplicate constants across the codebase
+  - Added ANIMATION_CONSTANTS for consistent timing and easing values
+  - Created LOADER_COLORS for centralized loader styling
+  - Added SCROLL_ANIMATION settings for consistent scroll-triggered behavior
+  - Consolidated CSS utility classes to use CSS variables instead of hardcoded values
+  - Improved maintainability with single source of truth for all styling constants